mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

     export AMI_ID=<your ami ID>
     ```

-    And, then verify that your environment has the AMI ID:
+    Then verify that your environment has the AMI ID:

     ```sh
     echo $AMI_ID